shortcutmedia/shortcut-ios/README.md

 This SDK provides the following features:

 - Support for [deferred deep linking](https://en.wikipedia.org/wiki/Deferred_deep_linking).
-- Collection of additional statistics to build a user acquisition funnel and evaluate user activity.
+- Collection of additional deep linking statistics to build a user acquisition funnel and evaluate user activity.
+- Collection of app usage statistics (app opens, app installs).
 - Creating Shortcuts (short mobile deep links) to share from within your app.

 There is also an [Android version of this SDK](https://github.com/shortcutmedia/shortcut-deeplink-sdk-android).